Clever/writable-stream-parallel/README.md

 ## stream-writable-parallel behavior

-Serial writes limit the usefulness of streams in a lot of settings. `stream-writable-parallel` provides a Writable class that parallelizes call to `_write` up to a certain `maxWrites`:
+Serial writes limit the usefulness of streams in a lot of settings. `stream-writable-parallel` provides a Writable class that parallelizes calls to `_write` up to a certain `maxWrites`:

 ```javascript
 var Writable = require('stream-writable-parallel').Writable;